diogocarasco/curotec/README.md

   * Dashboard allows managers and QA to see debt status across the entire application.
   * Enables data-driven decisions for refactoring, new features, and backlog prioritization.

+ **Overall Success:**
+A solution is considered successful when technical debt is tracked accurately, visualized effectively, and continuously reduced through team-led processes, resulting in a more maintainable and high-quality codebase.

 ---

 ## Setup Instructions